 Singapore's non-oil domestic exports (NODX) declined by 5.6% yoy in October 2022, worse than market forecasts of a 0.6% fall and shifting from a 3.1% growth in the prior month.
 This was the first drop since November 2020, amid falls in sales of both electronics and non-electronics.
 Shipments of electronic products shrank 9.3% yoy, after a 10.6% fall in September, dragged down by ICs (-11.1%), disk media products(-45.7%), and parts of PCs (-31.6%).
 Also, exports of non-electronic products contracted 4.5%, following a 7.6% gain previously, due to pharmaceuticals (-34.7%), non-monetary gold (-45.5%), and petrochemicals (-18.4%).
 Sales were down to China (-32.2%), the EU 27 (-19.5%), and Malaysia (-16.1%); while rose to the US (16.1%), Taiwan (21.6%), Japan (20.1%) and South Korea.
 7.7%).
 On a seasonally adjusted basis, NODX dropped by 3.7% in October, after a 3.9% contraction in September. source: Statistics Singapore

-Domestic Exports of Non Oil (nodx) (%yoy) in Singapore averaged 9.83 percent from 1977 until 2020, reaching an all time high of 70 percent in February of 1980 and a record low of -34.90 percent in January of 2009.
+Domestic Exports of Non Oil (nodx) (%yoy) in Singapore averaged 9.75 percent from 1977 until 2022, reaching an all time high of 70.00 percent in February of 1980 and a record low of -34.90 percent in January of 2009.
 This page includes a chart with historical data for Singapore Domestic Exports of Non Oil (nodx) (%yoy).
-Singapore Non-oil Domestic Exports (NODX) YoY - data, historical chart, forecasts and calendar of releases - was last updated on April of 2020.
+Singapore Non-oil Domestic Exports (NODX) YoY - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.